boazsegev/iodine/README.md

 ## Why not EventMachine?

 You can go ahead and use EventMachine if you like.
-They're doing amazing work on that one and it's been used a lot in Ruby-land... really, tons of good developers and people on that project, I'm sure.
+They're doing amazing work on that one and it's been used a lot in Ruby-land... really, tons of good developers and people on that project, I'm sure...

-But me, I prefer to make sure my development software runs the exact same code as my production software, so here we are.
+But me, I prefer to make sure my development software runs the exact same code as my production software.
+So here we are.

 Also, I don't really understand all the minute details of EventMachine's API, it kept crashing my system every time I reached ~1024 active connections...
 I'm sure I just don't know how to use EventMachine, but that's just that.